Data Story · Nutrition

 Buckwheat (4 tbsp baking)856858Very high GL at baking quantities

-Key takeaway: At one tablespoon, the GL difference between acacia (6) and clover (10) is real but modest.
+Key takeaway: At one tablespoon, the GL difference between acacia (6) and clover (12) is real and meaningful — clover is above sugar (GL 11), while acacia is well below it.
 The GI advantage of acacia becomes progressively more significant at baking quantities — where it can reduce glycemic load by 40–50% vs. an equal weight of buckwheat.

 Practical Buying Guide